Preporato

 Who Should (and Shouldn't) Take This Exam

-NCA-AIIO is right for you if:
+NCA-AIIO is a fit if:

-• You want a stepping stone to the professional-level NCP-AII ($400) or NCP-AIO ($400) certifications
+• You want the NCP-AII ($400) or NCP-AIO ($400) professional cert eventually, and you'd rather validate your foundation at $125 first

 Study Path (3-5 Weeks)